Elvis impersonator: Samoa

-Other Samoan Elvis's include Elvis of Samoa, and Nifae Fepuleai.

-Asian Elvis
+Asia

 Hong Kong

 Kwok Lam-sang, known as Melvis, was a long-time Elvis impersonator in Hong Kong.
 He died at the end of 2020.

 Malaysia

 Malaysia has Tony Warren who is known as "the Tom Jones of Malaysia".
 He also has an Elvis tribute act.
 He has been performing since the late 1960s and in the 1980s was performing at the Copper Grill in The Weld on Jalan Raja Chulan, Kuala Lumpur, and in later years at the Royal Selangor Club in Dataran Merdeka.

 Philippines

 The Philippines has its own Elvis Presley impersonator, Filipino singer, and actor Eddie Mesa, dubbed as the Elvis Presley of The Philippines.
 Eddie is still performing mostly in bars or 6-star hotels, especially with Elvis impersonators.
 Another Filipino Elvis impersonator is singer businessman Chito Bertol who also impersonates Elvis Presley mostly at Bistro RJ Bar in Makati City, and sometimes occasionally performs every year with Filipino singer businessman Ramon Jacinto who was the founder of Bistro RJ and his radio station DZRJ 100.3 FM & his TV station DZRJ TV 29 in the Philippines.